lajd/Udacity-Deep-Reinforcement-Learning/tasks/tennis/REPORT.md

-[trained_tennis_gif]: https://user-images.githubusercontent.com/10624937/42135623-e770e354-7d12-11e8-998d-29fc74429ca2.gif "Trained Agent"
 [mappo_results_image]: solutions/mappo/solution_checkpoint/mappo_training_scores.png "MAPPO Training"
 [matd3_results_image]: solutions/maddpg/solution_checkpoint/independent_madtd3_training_scores.png "MATD3 Training"

 # Tennis MAPPO/MATD3 Introduction
-Please see the [repository overview](../../../../README.md) as well as the [task description](./TASK_DETAILS.md) before reading this report.
-The theoretical details of the utilized algorithms can be found in the [repository overview](../../../../README.md).
+Please see the [repository overview](../../README.md) as well as the [task description](./TASK_DETAILS.md) before reading this report.
+The theoretical details of the utilized algorithms can be found in the [repository overview](../../README.md).

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.